Fella-Azouza/Breast-Cancer-Prediction-using-ML/README.md

 - Streamlit: For creating an intuitive user interface and hosting the app.
 - Joblib: For saving and loading the pre-trained machine learning model.
 - Pandas and Numpy: For data preprocessing and manipulation.
+- CSS: For the front-end styling of the web application.

 ## Model Selection